RetroGitArc/RetroGitArc/README.md

 > Myself RetroArc, 19y/o OpenSUSE tumbleweed user (on VMware) and humble programmer only knowing .c and .sh for the time.

-> Interested in UI/UX Designing and also in Biotechnology field in college.
+> Interested in UI/UX Designing and also in Biotechnology field in university.

 > Creator & Maintainer of **Perfetch V-1.0.0**, hope you like it but if not, no worries.